-How can a value-based approach to technological change promote economic, social and ecological progress?
-How can the public and private sector harness new technologies to boost innovation and social value for everyone?
-Join us for the launch of the #Tech4Society Policy Paper and share your ideas on value-based technological change in one of our three Deep Dive Rooms.
+How can a value-based approach to technological change promote economic, social, and ecological progress?
+How can the public and the private sector harness new technologies to boost innovation and provide social benefits to society at large?
+At the #Tech4Society Policy Paper Launch on 16 December 2020, we discussed these and other questions with Julia Borggräfe, Joanna Bryson, Thomas Ramge and Rasmus Rothe.

 In this workshop, we sought to explore ways of how new technologies can address some of the key societal challenges in health and the world of work and discussed with participants solutions for providing the political framework for scaling up technologies that work for the benefit of society.